MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/sap-hana/sap-hana-encryption.md

     **openssl x509 -req -days 365 -in csr.txt -CA CA_Cert.pem -CAkey CA_Key.pem -CAcreateserial -out cert.pem**

-    If you don't already have a CA you can use, you can create a root CA yourself by following the steps outlined in [Securing the Communication between SAP HANA Studio and SAP HANA Server through SSL](https://blogs.sap.com/2015/09/28/securing-the-communication-between-sap-hana-studio-and-sap-hana-server-through-ssl/).

 2. Copy the new file, cert.pem, to the server.